zowe/docs-site/README.md

 ### Build PDF

 Launch the build script with command `npm run docs:pdf`.
-The build result will be put into `.deploy/.pdf-out` folder if there are no errors.
+The build result will be put into `.deploy/.pdf/out` folder if there are no errors.

-To update what should be included in PDF document, go ahead edit `docs/.vuepress/config.js` `pdf` property.
+To update what should be included in PDF document, go ahead edit `docs/.vuepress/config.js` `ALL_PAGES` property.

 Check [Build PDF](docs/.pdf/README.md) for details explanations.